vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 ## Step 4 - Upload the package {#upload-package}

-On Gatling Enterprise, click on the artifacts icon and on create.
+On Gatling Enterprise, click on the packages icon and on create.
 Give a name to your package, you can choose to make it available to all teams or to limit access to a specific one, then hit save.

 Next, upload the package you generated earlier by clicking on the cloud icon.
-The artifact you generated earlier is located here: `target/artifact.jar`
+The package you generated earlier is located here: `target/artifact.jar`

 Upload it to Gatling Enterprise, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.

 {{< loom "7511a5a75a8f4f61baf4987bdb6ec306" >}}

+When using other tools, the name of the package will differ:

+{{< code-toggle console >}}
+bundle: target/artifact.jar
+gradle: build/libs/gradle.jar
+maven: target/${name_of_the_project}-1.0.0-shaded.jar
+sbt: target/${name_of_the_project}-1.0.0.jar
+{{</ code-toggle >}}

 ## Step 5 - Create a simulation {#create-simulation}